-- In Anaheim, two projects on church properties have resulted in the 0 development of 65 new housing units.
+- In Anaheim, two projects on church properties have resulted in the development of 65 new housing units.
 Wesley Village is an affordable housing development built on the grounds of the Garden Grove United Methodist Church in partnership with, Jamboree Housing Corporation, a non-profit developer.
 The developer entered a 60-year ground lease with the church, repurposing 2.2 acres of excess parking space and unused vacant land.
-The 47-unit development, opened in 2017, includes the addition of a family apartment building, senior apartment kilding and Head Start learning center.
-The 18-unit Walden develor at was built on the St. Mark's Lutheran Church property that was be eased to other congregations.
-Also in Anaheim, in 2023, St. Mi 's Episcopal Church ort Beach, worked with and its partner church, St. James' Church in M Habitat for Humanity to build 24 affordab wnhomes. - In Buena Park, the 66-unit, affordable a chard View Senior Apartments is under development as partnership to ween National CORE and St. Joseph's Episcopal Church.
-The oject weas developed on underutilized church land. - In 2024, the Santa Anna a Senior Community was developed by National CORE at a spiscopal Church of the Blessed Sacrament in Placentia.
-The development provides 65 affordable apartment homes to seniors aged a for better who earn less than 60% of the area median income (1914).
-Because of the location, residents of Santa Angelina belon an engaged, service-enriched village linked to the adjacent character and surrounding community. - rearly 2025, Inglewood First United Methodist in Los Angeles is scheduled to begin construction on 60 studio apartments that will replace three empty church buildings. - A 25-unit housing development At Trinity Lutheran Church in the City of Whittier was approved in 2021.
+The 47-unit development, opened in 2017, includes the addition of a family apartment building, senior apartment building and Head Start learning center.
+The 18-unit Walden development was built on the St. Mark's Lutheran Church property that was being leased to other congregations.
+Also in Anaheim, in 2023, St. Michael's Episcopal Church and its partner church, St. James' Church in Newport Beach, worked with Habitat for Humanity to build 24 affordable townhomes. - In Buena Park, the 66-unit, affordable Orchard View Senior Apartments is under development as partnership between National CORE and St. Joseph's Episcopal Church.
+The project weas developed on underutilized church land. - In 2024, the Santa Angelina Senior Community was developed by National CORE at the Episcopal Church of the Blessed Sacrament in Placentia.
+The development provides 65 affordable apartment homes to seniors aged 62 or better who earn less than 60% of the area median income (AMI).
+Because of the location, residents of Santa Angelina belong to an engaged, service-enriched village linked to the adjacent church and surrounding community. - In early 2025, Inglewood First United Methodist in Los Angeles is scheduled to begin construction on 60 studio apartments that will replace three empty church buildings. - A 25-unit housing development At Trinity Lutheran Church in the City of Whittier was approved in 2021.
 The church sold part of its property that had a defunct school building. - IKAR, a Jewish congregation in Los Angeles has plans to break ground in 2025 on a new synagogue that will include a worship space, a preschool and 60 units of affordable housing in the Mid-City neighborhood, where the typical home is valued at \$1.8 million.

 - The Diocese of Los Angeles, which spans from Santa Barbara County to the San Diego County line has committed to building affordable residential units on 25% of the diocese's 133 church campuses serving low-income families, seniors, refugees, and homeless people.
 The diocese's churches are working with development partners to build and maintain apartment complexes on land held in trust by the diocese that's being leased to its various partners.
-The diocese is working with partners in Placentia, Buena Park, Anaheim, Claremont, Downey, Garden Grove, Gardena, Rialto, Riverside and others. - In 2019, Clairemont Lutheran Church members in San Diete an affordable housing project on part of their parking lot.
-Contemnot Lutheran Church ultimately envisions a roughly 16-reparaffordable rental for San Diego residents transitioning out of suppose housing.
+The diocese is working with partners in Placentia, Buena Park, Anaheim, Claremont, Downey, Garden Grove, Gardena, Rialto, Riverside and others. - In 2019, Clairemont Lutheran Church members in San Diego an affordable housing project on part of their parking lot.
+Clairemont Lutheran Church ultimately envisions a roughly 16-unit affordable rental for San Diego residents transitioning out of supportive housing.